WattageGuy/IoT-Intercom/README.md

 Lastly you need to connect the LCD accordingly to the bread board image or schematic.
 If you purchased a LCD with the I2C Bus interface soldered on you only need to connect the SDA, SCL, ground and VCC (5v).

 ### Power Comsuption
 Down below is a table that shows power consumption.
-Power consuptions values for Heltec was hard to find so generic ESP32 values is used.
+Power consumption values for Heltec was hard to find so generic ESP32 values is used.

 | Component                   | Power Consumption                                                                                                                                                    |
 |-----------------------------|----------------------------------------------------------------------------------------------------------------------------------------------------------------------|